 Early Childhood Education Certificate

-The MACC Early Childhood Education program prepares graduates to support children and families by providing responsive care and quality education as a teacher/caregiver or director in childcare center, family childcare home, a Head Start, or Early Head Start program.
+The MACC Early Childhood Education program prepares graduates to support children and families by providing responsive care and quality education as a teacher/caregiver or director in a childcare center, family childcare home, a Head Start, or Early Head Start program.
 Successful graduates can also be parent educators, enter public schools as a paraprofessional, or continue their education in this field.
 MACC Early Childhood Education classes are offered in the evening for the convenience of the working student.
-The Early Childhood Education program also offers a 32 credit hour certificate, a Certificate of Specialization and the Child Development Associate credential.
+The Early Childhood Education program also offers a 32 credit hour certificate, a Certificate of Specialization, and the Child Development Associate credential.

 |Directed Electives (See Below)||8|